dimitri/tapoueh.org/content/post/2018/03/primary-keys.md

 In our previous article we saw three classic [Database Modelization Anti-Patterns](/blog/2018/03/database-modelization-anti-patterns/).
-The article also contains a reference to a Primary Key section of my book [Mastering PostgreSQL in Application Development](https://masteringpostgresql.com), so it's only fair that I would now publish said Primary Key section!
+The article also contains a reference to a Primary Key section of my book [The Art of PostgresQL](https://theartofpostgresql.com), so it's only fair that I would now publish said Primary Key section!

 So in this article, we dive into Primary Keys as being a cornerstone of